leshow123/Simulating-Aid-Delivery-Informed-by-Automated-Planning/README.md

 # Simulating-Aid-Delivery-Informed-by-Automated-Planning
 Abstract: A simulation implementation of an automated decision planning system for a robot in a disaster recovery context, by interfacing the navigation module.
 Goal tasks are defined by a planning problem and dispatched using ROSPlan.
+The project was conducted as part of Course TDDE05, AI Robotics at LiU, Sweden.

 Why is the project useful?

-The project motivates the Automated Planning in Robtics by extending the ROSPlan framework.
+The project showcases Automated Planning in Robtics by extending the ROSPlan framework.
 Importantly, it shows how this can be achieved in a simulated environment prior to deployment on a robot platform.
 A test-bed for both experimenced ROS users and beginners alike.

 The scenario simulated is that of aid deliveries to different waypoints where disaster victims have been identified.
 It could easily fit a grocery delivery use-case or